You’ve Got To Start Somewhere, But You Also Want To Sound Good.

 6. Hum Song Lyrics While Playing Slowly

-Probably the most pleasant thing to do while playing the uke is sing your favorite songs.
+Probably the most pleasant thing to do while playing the uke is singing your favorite songs.
 In case you find singing and playing ukulele at the same time to be difficult then all of the suggestions we previously covered will benefit you significantly.

 In this tip, we need to hum while playing and using a metronome so we will tempo ourselves.
-Ensure that to begin with only a basic down-down strumming pattern.
+Ensure that, to begin with only a basic down-down strumming pattern.
 We then need to play a certain part of a song repeatedly while humming the song lyrics.

-The reason why we’ll hum the song verses is that we need to get familiar with playing the uke simultaneously getting used to using our voice.
+The reason why we’ll hum the song verses is that we need to get familiar with playing the uke and simultaneously get used to using our voice.
 Our focus is more on the strumming of chords with proper timing and just barely singing–all at the same time.
 Lyrics wouldn’t be a concern at this point.
 We simply wish to get comfy doing this.